Old “Standard Poodles,” like old shoes, are comfortable. They might be old and out of shape…..but they fit well. – Bonnie Wilcox

 The contact information is:

-JULIE or LISA at BUNN ANIMAL HOSPITAL
+BUNN ANIMAL HOSPITAL

 Tell Julie or Lisa the name of the STANDARD POODLE you will be paying for and that you are paying under FAMILY AFFAIR STANDARDS.
 The female ADULT ADOPTEES will remain at our vet overnight.
 The males are released late the same afternoon.
 In most cases you can pick up your ADULT ADOPTEE one to two days after surgery.
 If the adoptee is being shipped we will wait seven to ten days after surgery, when the stitches are removed, to ship.
 For a SPECIAL NEEDS PUPPY that does not require any Vet procedures normal pick up or shipping procedures apply.
 Either at pick up or before your ADOPTEE is shipped any remaining balance due to FAMILY AFFAIR must be paid.

 If for any reason your ADOPTEE STANDARD POODLE does not fit into your family, or not what you expected, he/she may be returned to FAMILY AFFAIR at the expense of the adoptive parent/family.
 When the STANDARD POODLE ADOPTEE is rehomed, the previous adoptive parent will receive a FULL refund less any shipping or traveling expenses.
 For ADULTS or SPECIAL NEEDS adoptees that have been shipped or delivered, we can often rehome them directly from your home.
 This is accomplished by placing them back on our website and putting suitable and qualified new owners directly in touch with you.
 In this case the refund will also go directly to you.

 Below you will be able to see and inquire about any adoptees we may currently have available or will have in the near future.
 You may also read some letters and view some pictures of our previous adoptees and adoptive parents, along with their success stories.